So remember when TMF put that preview to the sequel of TSS on her tumblr?

 I’ll put a permanent link in the Works section shortly.

-cerseifuckinlannister asked: That is a good point, but I think maybe Rachel dislikes asparagus because, well, she IS a vegan, and with so many vegetables on earth, surely there's one she doesn't like?
+altarsex said: That is a good point, but I think maybe Rachel dislikes asparagus because, well, she IS a vegan, and with so many vegetables on earth, surely there's one she doesn't like?
 Even people who love meat (like me) have certain meats that just aren't appealing to them.
 I, for one, do not like ham.
 It's tolerable, sometimes, but most times (especially when it's cold) I would prefer to eat something else.

 This is a very valid point.